 Imagine buying the stock now and holding for a decade.
 Let’s assume earnings only grow in tandem with inflation plus two percentage points – call it 5% per annum on average.
 Let’s also make the same growth assumption with respect to the current $3.40 per share cash dividend.
 That is almost certainly too conservative given the payout ratio here is under 50%, but let’s stick with it anyway.

 Under those conditions, profit per share would grow from the current level of $8.40 to around $13.70 by the late 2020s.
-Stick a 15x multiple on that and you get a hypothetical share price of around $205.
-Throwing in $40 per share in cash dividends gets us to a potential total return of around $245 per share.
+Stick a 15x multiple on that and you get a hypothetical share price of around $205, while throwing in $40 per share in cash dividends gets us to a potential total return of around $245 per share.
 The current market price is $103 per share.
 Overall, that strikes me as a good deal for a defensive company that prints large amounts of cash each year.